karalabe/ungx/README.md

 And voila, we have a fork of `go-ipfs` that does not contain cryptic hash import paths and is a joy to work with.
 If you want to update your fork to a new version, repeat the above procedure in a pristine GOPATH and overwrite your old fork with the newly generated one.

-*Note, if you want to publish your dependency publicly, you'll need to rewrite all the package's internal imports to your fork paths.*
+*Note, if you want to publish your dependency publicly, you'll need to rewrite all the package's internal imports to your fork paths (e.g. `ungx --fork=github.com/myipfs/go-ipfs`). and manually move the repository contents to `$GOPATH/github.com/myipfs/go-ipfs`.*

 ## Disclaimer